uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 ## Introducing uswds-compile

-We’ve developed `uswds-compile`, a tool [hosted on GitHub](https://github.com/uswds/uswds-compile), to help teams compile USWDS Sass files.
+If you don't yet have Sass compilation set up on your project, we recommend using `uswds-compile`, a USWDS tool [hosted on GitHub](https://github.com/uswds/uswds-compile), as a quick way to get up and running with Sass compilation for USWDS.

 This tool provides simple Gulp 4 functions that copy USWDS static assets into your project and transform USWDS Sass into browser-readable CSS.
 Additionally, `uswds-compile` applies Autoprefixer to all compiled code to make sure your CSS is browser-compatible.

-We recommend using `uswds-compile` as a quick way to get up and running with Sass compilation for USWDS .

-{: .site-note }
-Note: One of the benefits of using `uswds-compile` is that it will set up a Sass entry point for you.
-If you plan on using `uswds-compile`, you can safely skip [About Sass entry points](#about-sass-entry-points) and jump straight to the [step-by-step instructions](#step-1-install-uswds-compile) that explain how to install and use `uswds-compile`.
+Later in this guide we will walk you through setting up Sass compilation for your project with `uswds-compile`.
+To get started, jump ahead to the [Using uswds-compile](#using-uswds-compile) section below.
+If you instead prefer to manage Sass compilation on your own, read the [Loading USWDS Sass with a custom compiler](#loading-uswds-in-your-sass-entry-point) section to learn how to load USWDS into your project's Sass entry point.

+## Loading USWDS Sass with a custom compiler
-If you prefer to set up Sass compilation yourself, the next thing you'll need to do is set up (or edit) your Sass entry point.
+If you already have Sass compilation set up on your project, you can add USWDS Sass to your project by loading it into your Sass entry point.

-## About Sass entry points
+### About Sass entry points

 A project often has many Sass files, but typically, there’s a single file that serves as the root — the “homepage” of the Sass — that links out to the others.
 This root file is also known as the “Sass entry point.”
 The Sass entry point is the most important stylesheet file in your project because it tells the compiler what source files make up your Sass codebase.
 Often, a project's Sass entry point is named something like `index.scss` or `styles.scss`.

-### Setting up USWDS in your Sass entry point
+### Creating a Sass entry point
-If your project does not yet have a Sass entry point, create a file called `index.scss` or `styles.scss`.
+If your project does not yet have a Sass entry point, create a file called `index.scss` or `styles.scss` at the root of your Sass directory.

+### Loading USWDS in your Sass entry point
- Your project’s Sass entry point is a simple file that will only need to do the following three tasks:
+ Your project’s Sass entry point is a simple file that will need to do the following three tasks:

-1. Load or define [USWDS settings]({{ site.baseurl }}/documentation/settings/) (required)
+1. Load your project's [USWDS settings configuration]({{ site.baseurl }}/documentation/settings/) (required)
 2. Load USWDS source code (required)
 3. Load your project’s custom Sass (optional)